Key insights:

 Financial tips for college graduates

-While budgeting can be useful, there are additional personal financial tips that might also help recent college graduates.
-Let’s explore some of them.
+While budgeting can be useful, there are additional personal financial tips for college graduates that might also help.

 Get ahead of your student loans

-Student loans are all too common, and if you have them, it’s a good idea to consider how you’ll repay them.
-Look into your different loan repayment options and create a schedule that allows you to stay on top of them.
+Nearly 43 million Americans have federal student loan debt.
+While there are programs to help manage this debt, you can usually save money on interest by paying debt down sooner rather than later.
+Look into your different loan repayment options and create a schedule that allows you to stay on top of your debt.
 You may want to explore your eligibility for student loan interest reduction or debt forgiveness and pursue these options if you qualify.

 The sooner you start saving money, the more financial flexibility you may have in the long run.
 Start by identifying your goals and creating a plan to attain them.
-Your goals may include booking a vacation, buying an engagement ring, paying off debt or creating an emergency fund to cover unforeseen events.
+You should account for both short- and long-term goals in your saving.

 Your creditworthiness may become more important after college, as you may want to apply for different housing opportunities, credit cards or loans.
-To help build your credit, a secured credit card may make sense for you.
+If you have no credit history, a secured credit card may make sense to help you build credit.
 With a secured credit card, you’ll put down a deposit that becomes your credit limit.
 If you consistently make on-time payments, you may even be able to upgrade to an unsecured credit card.

 Start good financial habits